Living in Foothills County - What You Need to Know

 - The topography of the land can tell you where the water will go in the case of heavy precipitation.
 Take this into consideration when decide where to build.
-The MD of Foothills has aerial photos available for purchase.
+Foothills County has aerial photos available for purchase.

 - Nature provides you with some wonderful neighbors.
 Most are positive additions to the environment.
 However, unexpected wildlife on roads can cause traffic accidents.
 Rural development encroaches on the traditional habitat of coyotes, cougars, bears and other animals that can be dangerous and you need to know how to deal with them.
 In general, it is best to enjoy wildlife from a distance and know that if you do not handle your pets and trash properly, it could cause problems for you and the wildlife.

 - If you have problems with wildlife, check first with the Agricultural Services Board before taking any action.